DavAug/chi/docs/source/getting_started/quick_overview.rst

 A natural extension is to assume that differences across individuals can be modelled by different data-generating parameter values for each individual.
-Below we illustrate how inter-individual variability may mainifest in measurements for 3 patients with different data-generating parameters
+Below we illustrate how inter-individual variability may mainifest in measurements from 3 patients with different data-generating parameters.

 .. literalinclude:: code/1_simulation_2.py
     :lines: 586-673